Optimal parameter estimation for linear SPDEs from multiple measurements: Joint parameter estimation

-\begin{lemma} Under Assumption \ref{assump:mainAssump}(i), $\mathcal{I}_{\delta}$ is $\P$-almost surely invertible. \end{lemma} The support condition in Assumption \ref{assump:mainAssump}(iii) is natural in view of applications in microscopy.
-It guarantees that the Brownian motions $W_k$ in \eqref{eq:SPDEk} are independent as $\delta\rightarrow 0$, while the processes $X_{\delta,k}$ are \emph{not} independent due to the infinite speed of propagation in the solution to the deterministic PDE \eqref{eq:SPDE} without space-time white noise.
-The support condition requires the $x_k$ to be separated by a Euclidean distance of at least $C\delta$ for a fixed constant $C$, which means that $M$ grows at most as $M = O(\delta^{-d})$.
+The support condition in Assumption \ref{assump:mainAssump}(iii) is natural in applications, e.g., in microscopy.
+It guarantees $\sc{K_{\delta,x_k}}{K_{\delta,x_l}}=0$ and thus independence of the Brownian motions $W_k$ in \eqref{eq:SPDEk} as $\delta\rightarrow 0$.
+It holds for $x_k$, which are separated by a Euclidean distance of at least $C\delta$ for a fixed constant $C$, hence there are at most $M = O(\delta^{-d})$ such locations.
 The next lemma shows that Assumption \ref{assump:mainAssump}(iv) on the initial value is satisfied in most relevant situations.
 For a proof see again Section \ref{sec:remainingProofs}.